Josee9988/project-template/README.md

 Enjoy! 😃

-> ⚠️Remember that this template should be reviewed and modified to fit your requirements.
+> ⚠️ Remember that this template should be reviewed and modified to fit your requirements.
-> The script **SETUP_TEMPLATE.sh** should be executed right when you clone your new repository.
+> The script **SETUP_TEMPLATE.sh** should be executed right when you clone your new repository generated from [here](https://github.com/Josee9988/project-template/generate).
-> There will be files that will need *manual revision*⚠️
+> There will be files that will need *manual revision* ⚠️

 _Made with a lot of ❤️❤️ by **[@Josee9988](https://github.com/Josee9988)**_